This is random.

 All of this happened simultaneously.
 Matt was supposed to deliver the album in 2001, but it stretched into late 2002, almost a full year longer than expected.

 By the time Matt delivered the final album, things were looking bleak.
-The sub-licensees in Japan and Germany we were hoping to sub-license the album from us (for large sums of money) declined to follow through as we discussed.
+The sub-licensees in Japan and Germany we were hoping to sub-license the album (for large sums of money) declined to follow at last minute.
 We should have easily made $100,000 dollars in licensing income, but it all fell apart.

 Without foreign licensing income, that was it.
 I didn’t see a path forward financially in the domestic market.
 The music business was imploding right before my eyes.
 Had we got the album delivered to us a year earlier, perhaps everything would have been fine.

 When Matt finally delivered it (a year late), Matt’s album was brilliant.
 Slash even guested on one track.
-It was a eleven (11) track album and certain highlighted songs: Forgiving Kind, Hallucination Lullaby, and Circus of the Sun.
+It was a eleven (11) track album and some great songs: Forgiving Kind, Hallucination Lullaby, and Circus of the Sun.
 It was straight up modern rock with a Hollywood/Los Angeles edge.
 I thought it was great.
-Had it been released before 2001, it would have been successful and found an audience both here and abroad.
+Had it been released before 2001, it would have been successful and found an audience.

 That all aside, as we were running out of money, I remember calling up Matt and telling him the bad news.
 Our label didn’t have anymore money.
 We were broke.
 We couldn’t afford to release the album.